Hanqaqa/SDR_Hacking/README.md

     ![SDR#](https://github.com/Hanqaqa/SDR_Hacking/blob/master/media/SDRSharp.PNG)

     Its Linux and macOS counterpart is called [GQRX](https://gqrx.dk/), it is Open Source and easy  to use, although it doesn't have as many plugins as SDR#.
+[SDR Angel](https://github.com/f4exb/sdrangel) is also a good Open Source choice that allows you to view as well as output some signals with the type of modulation you choose.
+A bit harder to use and not as well supported.

 - **[Universal Radio Hacker](https://github.com/jopohl/urh)**: An Open Source and easy to use signal analyzer.
 I learnt more using this program for a few hours than with several years of signal analysis in my university.
 With this program you can easily demodulate and see the info that is travelling through the air of whatever device you want to learn about, keyfobs, FM Radio Stations, weather stations...
 Although one thing is seeing the ones and zeroes travelling through the air and a very different thing is reverse engineering how that series of ones and zeroes was produced (Many protocolos are encrypted or use rolling codes).
 Also available on Linux and macOS.